roehrt/9-for-90/README.md

 ## How it works

 At the moment the "algorithm" is quite simple: just strip off the beginning and ending of the journey and check if this journey is cheaper - a smarter algorithm (using some kind of gathered graphs) is planned.
+All the heavy-lifting is done by the great [`hafas-client`].

 ## Installation